 Australia is a leading country in the development of VPPs.
 The South Australian government has partnered with Tesla to create the world’s largest VPP, with over 50,000 solar batteries.
 Other Australian states are also developing VPPs, and the Australian Energy Market Operator (AEMO) has set a target of 100,000 VPPs by 2025.

 As the cost of solar and batteries continues to fall, VPPs are becoming more affordable and accessible.
-This is good news for Australia, as it means we can continue moving towards a cleaner and more sustainable energy future.
+This is good news for Australia, as we can continue moving towards a cleaner and more sustainable energy future.

 Here are some additional benefits of Solar Battery Virtual Power Plants (VPPs) in Australia: